InnerPlant/.github/README.md

 #### README

-Creating a well-crafted README is crucial for your GitHub repository.
+A README is a very important piece of your repository - it's the first thing someone will read about your code, and should help be a primer for understanding what it does and how it works.
 Find a template README [here](https://github.com/InnerPlant/.github/blob/main/readme-template.md).

 Here are some best practices to consider when creating a README: